 Athens is a city shaped by centuries of diverse cultural influences, including the Byzantine Empire and the Ottoman period.
 While most visitors focus on the Acropolis and classical landmarks, the city’s churches, mosques, and hidden architectural gems offer a fascinating glimpse into the other layers of Athenian history.
 Walking through Athens old neighborhoods, you’ll spot Byzantine chapels tucked between modern shops, Ottoman-era fountains, and forgotten remnants of past empires.

-If you want to dive deeper into Athens’ historical richness, these two lesser-known sites are absolute must-visits:
+If you want to dive deeper into Athens’ historical richness, these two lesser-known sites are an absolute must-visit:

 The Church of Kapnikarea is one of Athens oldest surviving Byzantine churches, dating back to around 1050 AD.
 Despite being surrounded by modern life on Ermou Street, this small yet stunning landmark has stood the test of time, offering a glimpse into Athens’ medieval past.
 Its octagonal dome, semicircular arches, and intricate brickwork make it a classic example of Byzantine architecture, contrasting beautifully with the contemporary storefronts around it.
 Inside, you’ll find breathtaking frescoes, including works by renowned Greek artist Fotis Kontoglou, who restored parts of the church’s interior in the 20th century, preserving its rich artistic heritage.